MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/pwa-links.md

 [Agenda Graph Component][pwaAgendaGraphComponent] - Returns calendar events for the signed in user from the Microsoft Graph API.

-[Graph Login Component][pwaGraphLoginComponent] - A button and flyout control to facilitate Microsoft identity platform authentication.
+[Graph Login Component][pwaGraphLoginComponent] - A button and flyout control to support Microsoft identity platform authentication.

 [Install your PWA][pwaInstallYourPWA] - Gives users a button to install your PWA directly from the browser.